Dymphna

-Dymphna is a Christian saint honoured in Catholic and Eastern Orthodox traditions.
+Dymphna (also Dimpna, Dymfna, Dimfna, Dympna and Dympha, Irish also Damhnait or Davnet) is a Christian saint honoured in Catholic and Eastern Orthodox traditions.
 According to tradition, she lived in the 7th century and was martyred by her father.

-The story of Dymphna was first recorded in the 13th century by a canon of the Church of Aubert of Avranches at Cambrai, France.
-It was commissioned by Guiard of Laon, the Bishop of Cambrai (1238-1248).
+The life of Saint Dymphna was first recorded in the 13th century by a canon of the Church of Aubert of Avranches at Cambrai, France.
+It was commissioned by Guiard of Laon, the Bishop of Cambrai (1238–1248).

-The author expressly stated that his work was based upon a long-standing oral tradition as well as a persuasive history of miraculous healings of the mentally ill.